rashevskyv/dbi/README_ENG.md

 **NSP Indexer** - address for NSP index page ([more info here](https://github.com/rashevskyv/dbi/issues/44))

+### Local sources

+Create menu items with quick access to the folders selected in the config on the memory card, for example:

+`Homebrew Shortcut=sdmc:/switch` will create an item "**Homebrew Shortcut**" which will open the folder`sdmc:/switch`

 ### MTP custom storages
 Define your own custom virtual MTP drives for quick access to folders on your SD card.